-I was a two-year medical student when our university in Iran decided to teach us how to perform some clinical skills through different stations with moulages and models.
-We had some medical equipment and devices in each station, and we had to choose and use the right ones.
-We were very excited and ready to […]
+I was a two-year medical student when our university in Iran decided to teach us how to perform some clinical skills through different stations with… Read More »A Day When a Young Medical Student Tried to Feel Like an Expert Surgeon

 A student at the school of medicine reflects on his experience in a course that prepares students to transition from their preclinical education to caring for patients in the hospital as a member of the health care team.